hglanz/AcousticsApp-Summer2019/README.md

     iii.
 Button to describe spectrogram with a visualization (TO-DO for Maddie)

     iv.
 Reorganize/condense inputs on left.
-Could some min/max pairs be on the same line?
+Could some min/max pairs be on the same line? (done)

     v.
 Sections in input panel: General Information, Extra Options